Starting a blog is incredibly rewarding.

 Again, you can come up with your tagline after you have a few blog posts under your belt and you have a better feel for the direction your blog is going to be taking.

 When you’ve chosen your domain name, you have to register it.
 This typically costs about $10 – $12.
-However, the hosting provider that I’m going to recommend in Step 5 is Bluehost, and you can register your domain name with them as you set up your hosting account, so I’ll be covering domain registration in Step 5.
+However, the hosting provider that I’m going to recommend in Step 5 is Bluehost, and you can register your domain name with them for free as you set up your hosting account, so I’ll be covering domain registration in Step 5.

 Step 4 – Choose a Blogging Platform